Leilah Babirye: Nakawaddwa from the Kuchu Ngabi (Antelope) Clan, 2021

 Another example of Babirye's interest in the amalgamation of her heritage and sexuality as a form of LGBTQIA activism is apparent in Nakawaddwa from the Kuchu Ngabi (Antelope) Clan.
 Babirye herself comes from the Antelope Clan of Uganda, and this ceramic head with an elaborate crown demonstrates the pride of Babirye and Ugandan people.
 Babirye again uses discarded materials paired with the abstract, glazed ceramics head.
 The title of this work is significant not only due to the clan name, but also in the term ‘kuchu’ meaning a ‘secret word’ that those in the queer community of Uganda refer to each other by.
-Therefore, like Babirye’s other works, she once again refers to an alternate society with LGBTQIA people backed by, and one with their community.

 Themes

-Leilah Babirye examines themes around Ugandan history and the legacies of British colonization, as well as history of clans within the Buganda kingdom.
-Each of Babirye’s pieces includes found material, such as bicycle chains or rubber tires, with her work often relating or alluding to LGBTQIA+ history.

 Buganda Kingdom

 The Buganda Kingdom is divided into clans, all of which have their own leaders, totems, and names, where everyone is given a clan name at birth.
 There are a total of 52 clans, with each having hundreds of family names.
 These family names are derived from animals or plants, with Babirye coming from the antelope clan for example.
 People who identify as a part of the LGBTQIA+ community are looked down on by their families, and will often not live up to the expectations of their family name.
 Babirye uses these names as the titles for her pieces, a reclamation of her Ugandan identity in relationship with her queer identity.
 Babirye states, “Both the space and the titles are important to me because the work is basically a reflection on where I come from in the Buganda Kingdom and on creating a queer community”.
-The titles of her works provide a sense of belonging for Babirye to her clan.
-Despite being shunned and disowned from her family, her name cannot be taken away from her.
-Her sculptures represent Uganda’s queer community, offering a sense of power and resilience for the LGBTQIA+ community and herself.

 Found Material and LGBTQIA+ Reclamation

-Babirye’s use of found or “trash” materials within her artwork is symbolic of how the LGBTQIA+ community is viewed in Uganda, “Reusing materials is important to me, as a person who comes from a background where the LGBTQ community is looked at as trash still today”.
+Babirye's use of found or “trash” materials within her artwork is symbolic of how the LGBTQIA+ community is viewed in Uganda, “Reusing materials is important to me, as a person who comes from a background where the LGBTQ community is looked at as trash still today”.
 Babirye sources wood from local lumber yards and other found materials from a scrapyard in Brooklyn.
 By crafting works from these discarded materials, Babirye assigns new value to them.
 This act also calls to a Lugandan term–ebisyaga—a derogatory term for a gay person meaning the husk of sugarcane, “It's rubbish... the part of the sugarcane you throw out”.